 Anyway, I wanted to show the girls what pop does to their teeth because they are both kind of in a funk where they don't want to brush without a lot of prompting.

-So we talked about how your teeth are made of the same basic stuff (calcium) as eggshells, and so we could soak some eggs in drinks that we like to see what would happen to them over time.
+So we talked about how your tooth enamel is made of the same basic stuff (calcium) as eggshells (calcium carbonate, I think), and so we could soak some eggs in drinks that we like to see what would happen to them over time.
+The discoloration of the white egg would be similar to the discoloration of our white teeth over time.

-The results, as you can see above, were striking.
+The effects of different drinks, as you can see above, were striking.
 The kids, Allie especially, really got the idea that these drinks are harmful to her teeth, and she has since been brushing every day without any fuss.

 Materials